robertknight/duckface/doc/Interface.md

 # Interface File Specification

-Interface files consist of include declarations and interface declarations.
+Interface files consist of a header followed by interface declarations.
 Interface files have `.if.h` extensions and the corresponding generated headers have the same base name but a `.h` extension.

-## Include declarations
+## Header

-Include declarations include any headers that declare types used in interface methods.

-Include declarations are the same as in normal C++ header files, consisting of `#include` followed by the header name in angle brackets or quotes.

-    #include <FileName>
-    #include "FileName"

-Include declarations are always placed at the top of generated headers, regardless of where they appear in the interface file.
+The header consists of all text from the top of the file, up until the first occurrence of the keyword "interface".
+It is copied into the generated header file verbatim.

+The header typically contains includes and forward declarations required for types referenced in interface method declarations.

 ## Interface declarations